codemiller/graphital/README.md

 * Clone this repository and copy everything *except* 'openshift_action_hooks', 'README.md' and '.git' into a directory called 'graphital' at the root of your OpenShift app repository
 * Copy the action hook script excerpts from the 'openshift_action_hooks' directory into the appropriate scripts within your OpenShift app repository's '.openshift/action_hooks' directory
-* Within the 'graphital' subdirectory you copied, make a copy of the 'graphital.conf.eg' file called 'graphital.conf'.
+* Within the 'graphital' directory you copied the files to, make a copy of the 'graphital.conf.eg' file called 'graphital.conf'.
 Configure the variables within this file to suit your use case
 * Use Git to add and commit the new files and start your app

 ## Notes and Assumptions